symbiont-trust/research/docs/research_gas_fees.md

 The Bundler talks to a Smart Contract called an EntryPoint.
 The EntryPoint talks to a "Smart Account" contract which allows an end user to spend or receive crypto.
 The end user can use a wallet that supports Smart Accounts to authorise the smart account to transfer funds.
-For example metamask can be upgraded to a work with a Smart Account.
+For example metamask can be upgraded to trigger the Smart Account to do stuff.

 The EntryPoint also optionally talks to a PayMaster smart contract the latter of which has an address it can use for paying.
 The idea is that either the Smart Account or the PayMaster pay gas